Migrants, massacre in the hold of the boat: two Egyptian smugglers arrested. VIDEO

 WATCH THE VIDEO

-The events occurred in the early hours of June 17th when, in international waters, About 47 nautical miles south of Lampedusa, the Resqship NGO Nadir intercepted a wooden boat of about 10 meters with 54 migrants on board and 10 bodies present inside the hold.
-On board the local Coast Guard patrol boat, the 54 rescued migrants were transferred to Lampedusa, while the intercepted boat with the 10 bodies in the hold was towed to Lampedusa by Nadir.
-In particular, the minor would have taken care of the boarding operations of the migrants, regulating their entry and exit from the hold of the vessel.
-The minor also prevented the migrants who later died from leaving the hold, even threatening them with a switchblade.
+The events occurred in the early hours of June 17th when, in international waters, About 47 nautical miles south of Lampedusa, the NGO ship Nadir of Resqship intercepted a wooden boat of about 10 meters with 54 migrants on board and 10 bodies in the hold.
+On board the patrol boat of the local Coast Guard, the 54 rescued migrants were transferred to Lampedusa, while the intercepted boat with the 10 bodies in the hold was towed to Lampedusa by Nadir.
+In particular, the minor is said to have supervised the boarding operations of the migrants, regulating their entry and exit from the hold of the boat.
+The minor also prevented the exit of the migrants from the hold, who later died, even threatening them with a switchblade.
 The 10 victims who arrived on the island have been fully identified.
-The suspects were taken to prison, awaiting the validation hearing.
+The suspects have been taken to prison, awaiting the validation hearing.

 The investigation conducted at the Lampedusa hotspot by the SCOby the Sisco of Palermo and the Flying Squad of Agrigento, made it possible to reconstruct the phases of the sea crossing from the Libyan coasts to the Italian ones, collecting elements from the two Egyptians who would have driven the boat, keeping in contact, at the time of boarding, with traffickers operating on the coasts of Zuhar.